 |Rare Chrome Tourmaline

 There are many similarities between chrome tourmaline and tsavorite garnet.
 They are found in the same locations in Tanzania, and both are colored by chromium and vanadium.
 Miners will usually concentrate their attention on tsavorite, since it has more of an established market and fetches higher prices.
-But chrome tourmaline, while more scarce, is in many ways the equal of the finest tsavorite.
+But chrome tourmaline, though more scarce, in many ways is equal to the finest tsavorite.

 Chrome tourmaline is actually a distinct variety of tourmaline, called chrome dravite.
-Like emerald and tsavorite garnet, fine chrome tourmaline is a visually pure forest green with slightly yellowish to bluish secondary hues.
-The blue will normally show itself in incandescent light, the yellow will be more visible in daylight.
+Like emerald and tsavorite garnet, fine chrome tourmaline is a pure forest green with slightly yellowish to bluish secondary hues.
+The blue will normally show itself in incandescent light and the yellow will be more visible in daylight.
 A blue secondary hue is preferred to yellow.

 Chrome tourmaline is distinguished from the more common and less vibrant green tourmaline by its chromium content.
 Collectors can test for chromium content with a Chelsea filter.
-Under the filter, chrome-laden stones will show flashes of red or orangy red.
-The common green tourmalines are colored by traces of iron.
-So when these stones are subjected to a Chelsea filter test, their color remains green.
+Under the filter, stones that contain chrome will show flashes of red or orangy red.
+Common green tourmaline is colored by traces of iron.
+So when common green tourmaline is subjected to a Chelsea filter test, its color remains green.

-Chrome tourmaline is quite rare in general, and it is particularly rare in sizes over one carat.
-A stone of fine quality over one carat is especially rare.
-Therefore, the collector should expect a large percentage increase in the price of stones in carat-plus sizes.
+Chrome tourmaline is generally quite rare, and it is particularly rare in sizes over one carat.
+A stone of fine quality weighing over one carat is especially rare.
+Therefore, the collector should expect a large increase in the price of stones weighing more than one carat.

-One reason that high quality chrome tourmaline is found mainly in smaller sizes is because the green color saturation is so high that larger stones can appear too dark, with a blackish tone.
-The smaller stones generally maintain the vivid, livelier color.
-Chrome tourmaline also looks best in daylight; some stones can look more opaque under incandescent lighting due to their dense color.
+One reason why high quality chrome tourmaline is found mainly in smaller sizes is because the green color saturation is so high that larger stones can appear too dark.
+The smaller stones generally maintain a vivid green color.
+Chrome tourmaline also looks best in daylight; some stones can look opaque under incandescent lighting due to their intense color.

 - First Published: July-15-2008